 The Islands of Guernsey are one of the best places to get involved in year round wild swimming.
 With stunning coves, secluded beaches and natural pools, there is something unique and beautiful around every corner.

-Cold water swimming has lots of fans, with individuals reporting lowered stress levels, clarity of mind and boosted immune system.
-Getting in the chilly sea can boost your dopamine levels and release endorphins to give you a rush of happiness and satisfaction that lasts all day.
-Swimming outdoors in the winter can be an endurance test, so you will need to prepare - grab your fluffiest hats, flasks of tea and lots of layers - before heading to the beach.
+Loads of people enjoy Wild Swimming, reporting lowered stress levels, clarity of mind and boosted immune system.
+Cold Water Swimming is proven to boost dopamine levels and release endorphins to give you a rush of happiness that lasts all day.
+Swimming outdoors in the winter can be an endurance test, so you will need to prepare - grab your fluffiest hats, flasks of tea and lots of layers before heading to the beach.

-From organised community events with joyful camaraderie to mindful individual challenges, there is something for everyone.
-If you are looking for a quick dip, lots of fun and community spirit you can take part in some of the festive dips which are guaranteed to leave a smile on your face:
+From organised community events to mindful individual challenges, there is something for everyone.
+If you are looking for a quick dip, lots of fun and community spirit, you can take part in some of the festive dips which are guaranteed to leave a smile on your face:

 Christmas Day Polar Bear Swim

-Join the Guernsey Swimming Club on Christmas Morning at the Bathing Pools in St Peter Port to get your celebrations started.
-Starting at 9.30am until 11 at La Vallette, the swim is free to enter and all participants will get a certificate, and can enjoy the beautiful early morning sun on the East Coast of Guernsey.
+Join the Guernsey Swimming Club on Christmas Morning at La Vallette Bathing Pools in St Peter Port to get your celebrations started.
+Starting at 9.30am until 11am, the swim is free to enter and all participants will get a certificate, enjoying the beautiful early morning sun on the East Coast of Guernsey.
 Pop in for a quick dip and to soak up joyful, festive atmosphere!
 Warm drinks and snacks are encouraged as well as lots of courage!